-In terms of the on-the-ground activities in Pond Inlet, there should be very minimal impact from that absence from the role.
-It's very important to the department that we continue to test, trace, and treat and it's important in terms of containing outbreaks and responding in a timely manner that meet the community's needs. (interpretation) Thank you, Mr. Speaker.
+In terms of the on-the-ground activities in Mittimatalik, in Pond Inlet, there should be very minimal impact from that absence from the role.
+It's very important to the department that we continue to test, trace, and treat.
+It's important in terms of containing outbreaks and responding in a timely manner that meets the community's needs. (interpretation) Thank you, Mr. Speaker.